mbarkhau/sbk/READMEv2.md

 Steps involved in key generation:

  1. Invoke the `sbk create` command.
- 2. Optionally specify `--sheme` (default is `"3of5"`, for a total of 5 shares, any 3 of which are enough for recovery).
+ 2. Optionally specify `--scheme` (default is `"3of5"`, for a total of 5 shares, any 3 of which are enough for recovery).
  3. Optionally specify `kdf-parameters`.
-If not specified, these are determined automatically based on the available memory and processing resources, so that key derivation will take ca. two minutes.
+These are `-p / --parallelism`, `-m / --memory-cost` and `-t --time-cost`.
+If not specified, these are chosen automatically based on the available memory and processing resources of your system.
  4. The `salt` and `brainkey` are randomly generated.
  5. The `shares` are generated from the `salt` and `brainkey`.
- 6. The mnemonic encoding for each of the above secrets is shown for the user to copy (or memorize in the case of the `brainkey`).
+ 6. The mnemonic encoding for each of the above secrets is shown for the user to copy onto paper (or memorize in the case of the `brainkey`).

 ### 2. Key Recovery